us0p/interview_preparation/tools/docker/008-networking.md

 # Networking
-Container networking refers to the ability for containers to connect to an communicate with each other, or to non-Docker workloads.
+Container networking refers to the ability for containers to connect to and communicate with each other, or to non-Docker workloads.

 Containers have networking enabled by default, and they can make outgoing